ashutoshSharma12/face-recgnition-single-image/README.md

 # Get a reference to webcam #0 (the default one)
 # face-recgnition-single-image
 ## Use the python file of this project.
-### Add Image and the name of the person for face detection.
+### Add Image and the name of the users for face detection.
 ### To execute the program enter the following Command in terminal/command prompt
 > python Face_recognition.py